-There are two different processes using various raw materials to manufacture phosphoric acid (H_3PO_4): thermal and wet.
-Wet process represents the main line of production around the globe.
-There are three possible subgroups of wet processes depending on which acid is used for acidulation, i.e. nitric acid (HNO_3), hydrochloric acid (HCl) or sulfuric acid (H_2SO_4).
-The wet digestion of phosphate rock with H_2SO_4 is the preferred process in terms of volume [BREF, 2007].
+here are two different processes for manufacturing phosphoric acid (H3PO4) that use various raw materials: thermal and wet.
+The wet process represents the main line of production around the globe.
+There are three possible subgroups of wet processes depending on which acid is used for acidulation, i.e. nitric acid (HNO3), hydrochloric acid (HCl) or sulfuric acid (H2SO4).
+The wet digestion of phosphate rock with H2SO4 is the preferred process in terms of volume.1

-Within the wet digestion using H_2SO_4 , there are more specific categories of processes: dihydrate; hemihydrate; hemi-dihydrate recrystallisation with single-stage filtration; hemi-dihydrate recrystallisation with double-stage filtration; dihemihydrate recrystallisation with single-stage filtration.
-In the hemihydrate process, it is possible to produce 40 - 46% P_2O_5 acid directly, enabling valuable savings in energy usage [BREF, 2007].
-This acid tends to contain much less free sulphate and suspended solids and lower levels of aluminum and fluorine than evaporated dihydrate process acids of the same strength.
+Within the wet digestion using $\rm H_2SO_4$ there are more specific categories of processes: dihydrate, hemihydrate, hemi-dihydrate recrystallisation with single-stage filtration, hemi-dihydrate recrystallisation with double-stage filtration, and di-hemihydrate recrystallisation with single-stage filtration.
+In the hemihydrate process, it is possible to produce 40-46% $\rm P_2O_5$ acid directly, enabling valuable savings in energy usage.
+This acid tends to contain much less free sulfate and suspended solids and lower levels of aluminium and fluorine than evaporated dihydrate process acids of the same strength.
 Additionally, a satisfactory rate of reaction can be achieved from much coarser rock than in the dihydrate process, because of the more severe reaction conditions in the hemihydrate process.

-Regarding sulfuric acid manufacture, H_2SO_4 is produced from sulfur dioxide (SO_2), which is derived from various sources, such as combustion of elemental sulfur or roasting of metal sulfides.
-The main source of producing SO_2 is elemental sulfur [BREF, 2007].
+With regards to sulfuric acid manufacture, $\rm H_2SO_4$ is produced from sulfur dioxide ($\rm SO_2$), which is derived from various sources, such as combustion of elemental sulfur or roasting of metal sulfides.
+The main source of producing $\rm SO_2$ is elemental sulfur.1 before tower outlets.
+As a result, particles are retained and sent back to the liquid phase.

-Both H_3PO_4 and H_2SO_4 are corrosive, toxic and valuable, raising interest in reducing carryover.
-Furthermore, calcium sulphate (CaSO4) particles can also accumulate inside pipes and equipment in phosphoric acid plants.
+Both ${\rm H_3PO_4}$ and ${\rm H_2SO_4}$ are corrosive, toxic and valuable, so it is in the interests of a producer to reduce carryover.
+Furthermore, calcium sulfate (CaSO4) particles can also accumulate inside pipes and equipment in phosphoric acid plants.
 Solids presence raises pressure drop and lowers capacity of unit operations.

-Because of mist formation during evaporation, air drying and absorption, liquid and solid particles can follow the gas stream.
-To solve this problem, mist eliminators are set before towers outlet.
-As a result, particles are retained and sent back to the liquid phase.
+Due to mist formation during evaporation, air drying and absorption, liquid and solid particles can follow the gas stream.
+To solve this problem, mist eliminators are set

 There are different approaches for retaining particles, each of which is dependent on the application.
-Clark Solutions conceived numerous products that meet the needs of many industrial applications, including those of phosphoric and sulfuric acid manufacturing.
+Clark Solutions has conceived a number of products that meet the needs of many industrial applications, including those of phosphoric and sulfuric acid manufacturing.

-2. Mist formation
+Mist formation